 - Go on Windows Desktop and Right Click on This PC, Then click on Properties.

 - Click On Advanced System Settings.

 - Now click on Advanced, then click on Settings in Startup and Recovery Column.

 - Here you will see the Startup and Recovery settings screen.

 In the settings, you will see the two very important checkboxes in system failure Colum Write an event to the system log, and Automatically restart.
-By default, these boxes are already ticked so incase these settings are not ticked, then you have to tick first box to write the event log in system and second for restarting the computer when these errors occur.
+By default, these boxes are already ticked so in case these settings are not ticked, then you have to tick the first box to write the event log in the system and the second for restarting the computer when these errors occur.